 Berton joined Watsi on March 12th, 2013.
-Six years ago, Berton joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Berton's most recent donation traveled 8,300 miles to support Thein, a 33-year-old man from Burma, to fund a mitral valve replacement surgery.
+1,771 other people also joined Watsi on that day!
+Berton's most recent donation traveled 8,700 miles to support Lomnyak, a 5-year-old boy from Tanzania, to fund a spina bifida repair surgery.

 Thein is a 33-year-old man from Burma.
 He lives with his wife in Yangon, while his daughter lives with his aunt.
 He and his wife are vendors at the main bus station.
 In his free time, Thein likes to go to the tea shop with his friend and talk about work.
 In the future, he would like to become a motorcycle broker, where he believes he could earn a more steady income.
 Unfortunately, Thein has been unable to work since March 2020.
 At the time, he often felt too tired or unwell to work.
 Upon seeking care, Thein was diagnosed with a heart condition involving a malformation of the mitral valve, which is the valve between the left atrium and left ventricle.
 This valve controls the flow of blood, but certain conditions may cause blood to flow backward or the valve to narrow.
 Currently, Thein has difficulty breathing and feels tired when he does not receive oxygen or an intravenous drip.
 He cannot sleep well at night and has to take sleeping pills to help him get rest.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund a mitral valve replacement procedure for Thein.
 The treatment is scheduled to take place on November 13th and, once completed, will hopefully allow him to live more comfortably and improve his quality of life.
 Thein shared, “After I have recovered fully, I will go back to work.
 I will try to search for a job that pays better so that I can pay off my debt.
 After I have paid back my debt, I will save money for my family’s future.
 I want my daughter to complete her studies.”